0x-noname/0x-noname.github.io/_posts/2021-09-23-hmvm-baseme.md

 Remember, BASE64 has the answer to all your questions.
 -lucas

-Aquí cualquier persona lanzaría un escaneo de directorios con alguna herramienta tipo wfuzz, gobuster, dirbuster... con varios diccionarios pero ninguno encontrará lo que buscamos porque necesitamos un diccionario en base64, porque en base64? porque lo dice el texto que hemos decodificado:
+Aquí lanzé unos cuantos escaneos de directorios con wfuzz con varios diccionarios pero ninguno encontró nada porque necesitamos un diccionario en base64, porque en base64? porque lo dice el texto que hemos decodificado:
 > ALL, absolutely ALL that you need is in BASE64.

 ### Creando script